 There are several steps involved in this project, including the following:

 The existing floor and slab must be ripped up to reach the earth below.
 Jackhammers and sledgehammers can be used, and while this step is headache inducing, it can generally be done within a day or two.

 This involves digging out the basement in portions and extending the foundation wall as you go.
 This must be done strategically so that the foundation can continue to hold up the house.

 Since your basement will be taller than it was, you will have to renovate the space so that it can be used.
 Plumbing, waterproofing, heating and insulation are all aspects that need to be taken care of before you install your new concrete basement flooring.

-This type of project should only be completed by professionals, and Virtual Homes in Mississauga can help.
+This type of project should only be completed by professionals, and Virtual Homes in Toronto can help.
 We specialize in home renovations of every kind, and our custom home builders are experts in this field.
 Our interior designers will take care of the design aspect, so if you’re ready for your dream home or want to improve the house you currently have, give us a call today!